buildbot/buildbot/master/docs/manual/configuration/reporters/mail_notifier.rst

     c['services'].append(mn)

 To get a simple one-message-per-build (say, for a mailing list), use the following form instead.
-This form does not send mail to individual developers (and thus does not need the ``lookup=`` argument, explained below), instead it only ever sends mail to the `extra recipients` named in the arguments:
+This form does not send mail to individual developers (and thus does not need the ``lookup=`` argument, explained below); instead it only ever sends mail to the `extra recipients` named in the arguments:

 .. code-block:: python